protono/hello-algo/algos.md

 }
 ```

-Looking at the following picture, after memorization processing, all overlapping sub-problems only need to be calculated once, and the time complexity is optimized to $O(n)$, which is a huge leap.
+Looking at the following picture, **after memorization processing, all overlapping sub-problems only need to be calculated once, and the time complexity is optimized to $O(n)$**, which is a huge leap.

 ![Fig. 记忆化搜索对应递归树](./pictures/14.1.2.png)

-14.1.3.
-Method Three: Dynamic Programming
+#### 14.1.3 Method Three: Dynamic Programming

 **Memoized search is a "top-down" approach**: we start with the original problem (root node) and recursively decompose larger subproblems into smaller subproblems until we solve the smallest known subproblem (leaf node).
 Afterwards, the solutions to the sub-problems are collected layer by layer through backtracking, and the solution to the original problem is constructed.